• Skip to primary navigation

 STEP 1: Take a couple of eggs and a half cup of milk and whisk them up together thoroughly (I also like to scramble eggs by shaking the eggs and the milk vigorously in a mason jar).

-Beaten eggs in a white bowl with a whisk.
+Eggs in a mixing bowl with a whisk.

 STEP 2: Next, heat a nonstick skillet over medium heat and add your egg mixture.
 Cook it up until the eggs are soft-set, stirring gently from time to time.